benslack19/benslack19.github.io/_pages/ds-courses.md

 ---
-title: Data science skill acquirement
+title: Data science skill development
 layout: single
 author_profile: false
+permalink: /ds-skills/
 ---

 This is a running list of courses I've taken as I've delved deeper into tech-related data science.